 It might not look like much, but here’s the deal: The photo was taken on a cold day when the bees in all of my other hives were huddled inside trying to stay warm.
 But the bees in this colony were flying frantically around the bottom entrance and there were more dead bees in the snow in front of this hive than any of the others, probably from the bees flying out and instantly freezing to death.
 More dead bees in front of one hive isn’t great, but it’s not necessarily the end of the world.
 The telltale sign for me was the fact that a large number of bees were flying in and out of the bottom entrance on a freezing cold windy day when they’d normally stay inside.
 Something had them spooked.
 I realized afterwards, that was the day a shrew got inside the hive.

 And there was nothing I could do about it because it was too cold to open the hive (or so I thought at the time).
 I came back a few days later and found even more dead bees outside the hive and knew for sure something was absolutely not right.
 This particular colony was small because it was started from a late-season swarm.
 It was dead about three weeks later.
-I saw other signs of a shrew inside the hive over those three weeks but didn’t know what I was looking at.
+I saw other signs of a shrew inside the hive over those three weeks (shrew droppings along with pieces of bees everywhere), but I didn’t know what I was looking at.
 I brought the dead hive home to do a postmortem and found the shrew, alive and well, between two frames where the brood nest used to be.

 A large number of agitated bees pouring out of the bottom entrance on a freezing cold day is not a definitive sign of a shrew inside a hive.
 But when you’ve got seven other hives showing no signs of activity on the same freezing cold day, I think it’s fair to suspect something’s up.
 Likewise, a large number of dead bees in the snow in front of a hive is an even less definitive sign of a shrew inside a hive.
 But when you’ve got seven other colonies with barely a spec of dead bees in front of their hives, I think it’s fair to suspect something’s up.